-The political and civil situation in Ukraine cannot be accurately predicted since the removal of President Yanukovych from power by the Ukrainian parliament in late February 2014, which was followed by reports of Russian military activity in the Crimean region.
+The political and civil situation in Ukraine cannot be accurately predicted since the removal of President Yanukovych from power by the Ukrainian parliament in late February 2014, which was followed by reports of Russian military activity in the Crimean region, and the election of Volodymyr Zelensky in May 2019.
 Ukraine's political activities remain fluid and beyond our control.
 We also cannot predict the outcome of developments there or the reaction to such developments by U.S., European, U.N. or other international authorities.

-We currently engage in software development activities in the Ukraine and have an office in Kiev.
-We continue to monitor the situation closely.
-Prolonged or expanded unrest, military activities, or broad-based sanctions, should they be implemented, could have a material adverse effect on our operations
+We currently engage in software development activities in Ukraine and have been using the services of Ukraine based software developers since 2012 and have an office in Kiev.
+While we continue to monitor the situation in Ukraine closely, any prolonged or expanded unrest, military activities, or sanctions, should they be implemented, could have a material adverse effect on our operations.
+Any disruption to our operations may be prolonged and require a transition to non-Ukraine based programmers, which may be more expensive and cause delays in programming deliverables and harm our business.